 We ask you to consider that your parents and close friends should simply enjoy your ceremony and let us do the “heavy lifting.”
 We don’t mind if guests snap photos all day, but more guests with cameras (or iPhones) in their hands means more photos of guests with cameras in their hands!

 Occasionally, we have had a well-meaning uncle or friend step directly in front of us during key moments.
 It's always disappointing when your first dance photos feature your uncle or aunt's iPhone or elbows.
 Please discuss your photography priorities with family or friend “photographers.”

 We do request that during portraits of just you two, we have you to ourselves.
 Frankly, it’s often awkward to have friends or parents along for the quiet, romantic shots.
 For relaxed, posed photos of you two together, we whisk you away from the action for a short time, so you can enjoy each other during quiet moments that are all about your connection and chemistry.

 Yes, please.
 For events lasting over five hours, we respectfully request a meal.

-Ideally, photographers will eat at the same time as the bridal party.
+Ideally, photographers will eat at the same time as the wedding party.
 That ensures that no key moments are missed.
 As with wedding guests, some photography team members may have dietary restrictions.
 We will indicate them prior to the wedding.

 If this is not possible, just let us know in advance and we will make other arrangements.

 Great Question!
 Please check out our CK Guide on this topic called Getting the Best Engagement Photos